matter-labs/zksync-docs/content/00.build/05.quick-start/_deploy_first/_atlas_deploy_contract.md

 ![Contract in Atlas](/images/101-quickstart/101-atlas-contract.png)

 ::callout{icon="i-heroicons-light-bulb"}
-Behind the scenes, Atlas is using the zkSync Era custom solidity compiler (named `zksolc` ) to generate ZKEVM compatible bytecode.
-[Learn more about zkSync custom compilers](/zk-stack/components/compiler/toolchain).
+Behind the scenes, Atlas is using the ZKsync Era custom solidity compiler (named `zksolc` ) to generate ZKEVM compatible bytecode.
+[Learn more about ZKsync custom compilers](/zk-stack/components/compiler/toolchain).
 ::

 Once compiled sign the transaction with your wallet and wait until it's processed.
 You’ll see the contract in the